unepwcmc/BlueForests/README.md

-# BlueCarbon
+# BlueForest

-Blue Carbon is a Rails application to analyse the data collected about blue carbon in various country's coastlines, as well as acting as an admin interface for the [tablet data collection tool](https://github.com/unepwcmc/BlueCarbonMobileNext).
+Blue Forest is a Rails application to analyse the data collected about blue carbon in various country's coastlines, as well as acting as an admin interface for the [tablet data collection tool](https://github.com/unepwcmc/BlueCarbonMobileNext).